Mautibusu/TTS-Necromunda/raw/README.md

 #### Meshes
 In this step, the point clouds are processed to generate a 3D model and a texture.
 Go to Workflow->Advanced->Mesh Extraction

+Make sure to select the Dense point cloud that you just cleaned.

 Mesh parameters (select Advanced) :
 {screenshot?}
 - Number of nearest Cameras: 3